The University of Colorado Boulder International Education -

 - Microsoft Office Suite.

-- Accounting/Bookkeeping software such as Great Plains, Peoplesoft Finance.
+- Accounting/Bookeeping software such as Great Plains, Peoplesoft

 - Strong attention to detail.

-- Excellent customer service skills with a dedication to quality service.
+- Excellent customer service skills with a commitment to quality

 - Bachelor's Degree in accounting, finance or economics.